KoleHicok/sphinx-template/source/report/index.rst

 objects.([#f5]_) It does this through its syntax that resembles HTML.
 The programmer doesn't have to understand ``React.createElement`` or React.js's object notation.
 Instead, the HTML you already know can be used in JavaScript files to create objects.
-This lowers the learning barrier for using React.js and make the code easier to read.
+This lowers the knowledge barrier for using React.js and makes the code easier to read.

 Since JSX is not actual JavaScript, we will need a translator to interpret the